-In 2015, seven in 10 stolen vehicles were fitted with an ASE immobiliser which, without the key, cannot be started without advanced technical know-how and specialised equipment.
+In 2016/17, seven in 10 stolen vehicles were fitted with an ASE immobiliser which, without the key, cannot be started without advanced technical know-how and specialised equipment.

 While the time has passed to mandate retro-fitting of engine immobilisers, there is still a place to promote their utility against all but the most determined thieves.
+Based on exposure, a vehicle with no electronic protection faces twice the theft risk.